 Food and wine pairings

-Enjoy with Iberian charcuterie, a lamb tagine with mild spices, or a tortilla with roasted peppers and eggplant...
+Enjoy it with Iberian cured meats, a lamb tagine with mild spices, or a tortilla with roasted peppers and eggplant...

 Robert Parker - Wine Advocate

-Com Tu 2022 is a village red wine from La Figuera, in Montsant, produced from a higher altitude terroir with varied limestone and clay soils, made from Grenache grapes grown on three different plots.
-Forty percent of the wine was fermented using semi-carbonic maceration and 60% using long maceration after destemming, then aged in old casks and concrete vats for 18 months.
-This wine was launched by the youngest son, Anderson, and is now produced by his brothers, as he has turned his attention to gastronomy and is now planning to embark on a wine project in Terra Alta.
+The Com Tu 2022 is a village red wine from La Figuera, in the Montsant region, produced from a higher-altitude terroir with varied, limestone- and clay-rich soils, made from Grenache grapes sourced from three plots.
+Forty percent of the wine underwent semi-carbonic maceration, and 60% underwent extended maceration after destemming, followed by 18 months of aging in old oak barrels and concrete tanks.
+This wine was launched by the youngest son, Anderson, and is now produced by his brothers, as he has turned his attention to gastronomy and is now planning to launch a wine project in Terra Alta.
 It has a very classic nose, with notes of smoked bacon that transported me to the Rhône Valley.
-It comes from a vineyard similar to those used by Christian Barbier to make his Deunido, but it is extremely different, and he has started working with cover crops.
-They have used a new label this year.
+It comes from a vineyard similar to those used by Christian Barbier to make his Deunido, but it is extremely different, and they have started working with cover crops.
+They used a new label this year.
 Christian told me that it was inspired by the wines of Viña Tondonia (it also reminded me of the old Masia Barril labels), representing the village (it is a village wine) and with a traditional look.
-The wine has a Mediterranean profile with lots of aromatic herbs, wilted flowers, and a subtle earthy touch.
-The palate is medium-bodied, with a pleasant texture and slightly dusty tannins.
+The wine has a Mediterranean profile with plenty of aromatic herbs, wilted flowers, and a subtle earthy touch.
+On the palate, it is medium-bodied, with a pleasant texture and slightly dusty tannins.
 12,800 bottles produced.
 It was bottled in June 2024.
-2025-2035
+2025–2035

 James Suckling